kaushik333/NumericalOptimization/README.md

 # NumericalOptimization

-Implementation of conjugate gradient descent method of optimizationS
+This is an implementation of the Conjugate Gradient method to solve the minimization problem: